-Working within clinical behavioural practices, Neelam is passionate about assisting people in understanding their life story, and the links between their circumstances and their patterns of thoughts, behaviours, and emotions.
-Neelam feels privileged to be able to observe clients’ personal growth through their therapeutic journey.
+Meet Neelam – a passionate clinical behavioural practitioner who is dedicated to helping people understand the connections between their life story, circumstances, and patterns of thoughts, behaviours, and emotions.
+Neelam feels privileged to witness her clients’ personal growth through their therapeutic journey.

-Since beginning her master’s degree in Psychology, Neelam has worked in a variety of settings, including schools, respite facilities and private practice.
-She with a range of concerns, including Mental health disorders, adjustment issues, PTSD, grief, substance abuse and disabilities such as autism and intellectual disability.
+With a Doctorate in Psychology, Neelam has worked in a variety of settings, including schools, respite facilities, and private practice.
+She specializes in supporting clients with mental health disorders, adjustment issues, PTSD, grief, substance abuse, autism, and intellectual disabilities.

-Neelam is passionate about supporting clients to meet their therapy goals and enhancing their overall wellbeing.
-She has demonstrated experience of working with children, adolescents, young adults, refugees/asylum seeker, migrants and population from CALD backgrounds, couples and families.
+Neelam is committed to supporting clients in meeting their therapy goals and enhancing their overall wellbeing.
+She has extensive experience working with children, adolescents, young adults, refugees, asylum seekers, migrants, and individuals from CALD backgrounds, as well as couples and families.

-She draws upon a range of approaches in working with individuals and groups, including Cognitive Behaviour Therapy (CBT), acceptance and commitment therapy (ACT), Dialectical Behaviour Therapy (DBT), Neelam has experience with creating Positive Behaviour Support plans, management and other behavioural interventions where each therapeutic plan is personalised depending on the goals of the client.
+Neelam draws upon a range of approaches, including Cognitive Behaviour Therapy (CBT), acceptance and commitment therapy (ACT), Dialectical Behaviour Therapy (DBT), and creating Positive Behaviour Support plans.
+Each therapeutic plan is personalized depending on the client’s specific goals.

-Neelam takes a person-centred and holistic approach to therapy.
-While working with clients and their informal support systems, she aims to create a safe and non-judgemental environment to help clients and their families gain a deeper understanding of needs of the participants, to facilitate both acceptance and growth.
-She has comprehensive experience in developing, implementing and managing behavioural and recovery plan and services, facilitating training and providing supervision, using psychometric assessments coupled with superior interpersonal skills of liaising with stakeholders and delivering the clinical intervention.
+Neelam takes a person-centred and holistic approach to therapy, creating a safe and non-judgmental environment for clients and their families to gain a deeper understanding of their needs, facilitating both acceptance and growth.
+She has extensive experience in developing, implementing, and managing behavioural and recovery plans and services, providing training and supervision, and using psychometric assessments coupled with superior interpersonal skills to liaise with stakeholders and deliver clinical interventions.

 Bronwyn has worked in the disability sector for over six years, initially as an Employment Coordinator, where she helped NDIS participants find employment.
 She later transitioned to the role of Support Coordinator.
 As Support Coordinator, Bronwyn ensured that participants got the right supports in place, built their capacity and resilience, and networked with various service providers to achieve the best outcomes for the participants.